Verify your domain for G Suite

 - Click Add/remove domains.

-- If you see your domain information displayed, your domain was automatically verified when you signed up for Google Apps, or you have already verified it through the Setup Wizard.
+- If you see your domain information displayed, your domain was automatically verified when you signed up for G Suite, or you have already verified it through the Setup Wizard.

 - If you see the Activate domain link, you need to follow the instructions to verify your domain.